Best Deck Stains for 2026: Tested on Real Decks (No Peeling or Fading) 4.8/5 (389)

 Even if you choose the best deck stain on the market, these common mistakes can impact long-term durability and appeal:

 • Not preparing your deck: Failing to clean your deck or remove old, flaking, or peeling stain from your boards can prevent a fresh coat of stain from adhering properly.
+See my Deck Cleaning Guide for best results!

 • Not checking the weather: Rain, extreme temperatures, or high humidity can impact stain application.
 Check the forecast for two or three dry days with temperatures ranging from 60 to 80 degrees Fahrenheit.
 In addition, try to apply stain earlier in the morning or in the afternoon to avoid direct sunlight.

 • Over-applying stain: You may think more stain equals more protection from moisture, mildew, and sun damage, but that’s not always the case.
 Too much stain can prevent the product from penetrating your deck boards.
 As a result, it may form a film on top of the wood that peels or flakes off over time.
+See my How to Stain a Deck tips for the best results.

 • Not maintaining your deck: Even after your stain dries, it may require ongoing maintenance.
 Keep your deck dry and swept to eliminate grime and reduce the risk of mold or mildew.
 Finally, touch up spots showing signs of fading, chipping, or UV or moisture damage.